tensorflow/docs/site/en/guide/faq.md

 `tf.Variable.initializer`
 operation for that variable in a session.
 It is destroyed when that `tf.Session.close`.

+In eager execution, variables are freed when their associated Python objects are cleaned up.

 #### How do variables behave when they are concurrently accessed?